vatanaksoytezer/stretch_ros/docker/README.md

 ros2 launch stretch_ignition ignition.launch.py
 ```

-Congragulations!
+Congratulations!
 You brought up Stretch in Ignition Gazebo!
 Now you should be seeing Stretch in Ignition Gazebo with an empty world around it:

 ![Stretch with Ignition Gazebo](media/stretch_empty_world.png)
 ### Building the docker image from scratch